DamianZaremba/toolforge-lima-kilo/README.md

 How to use it
 -------------

+Create a python venv and run `pip install -rrequirements.txt` inside it.
-Make sure you have `ansible` installed on your machine.
+Or make sure you have `ansible` installed on your machine.

-To install the fake Toolforge:
+Then, to install the fake Toolforge:

 ```
 user@debian:~/git/cloud/toolforge/lima-kilo $ ansible-playbook -KD playbooks/debian-kind-install.yaml